ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

   :alt: Login Vault Page
   :align: center

 After logging in you should be given access to the secrets page.
-Each user when logged in for the first time should have access to check the paths on the kv path.
+Each user, when logged in for the first time, should have access to check the paths on the kv path.
 A similiar environment can be seen in the image below:

 .. image:: images/vault-secrets-engine.png
   :alt: Vault Secrets Path Engine
   :align: center

 You can also notice that you can see paths to other users secrets but cannot read them.
-To create your own secrets it needs to have the following path with your gitlab_username in it: `` kv/users/gitlab_username `` .
+To create your own secrets you need to have the following path with your gitlab_username in it: `` kv/users/gitlab_username/directory_name `` .
 Example below, where the username was Bruno_Ribeiro.

 .. image:: images/vault-secrets-path.png
   :alt: Vault Secrets Created
   :align: center

+Note that if you try to use the root path of your user, i.e. `` kv/users/gitlab_username/ `` , you won't be able to add any secrets since it's mandatory to have folders to group the secrets created.
 Using Secrets with K8s Pod
 ==========================